ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2023-12-29-are-you-sure-llm.md

 header-img: /assets/png/llm-follow-up/header.png
 tags: [nlp, llm, large language models, rlhf, natural language processing, eleutherai]
 description: |
-    I often notice that ChatGPT tends to change its answer when you challenge their response.
+    I often notice that ChatGPT tends to change its answer when you challenge its response.
     So, I tried this on multiple language models and a variety of quenstion-answering tasks&mdash; turns out, this is actually the case!
     Let me share my findings in this blog post.
 excerpt: |
-    I often notice that ChatGPT tends to change its answer when you challenge their response.
+    I often notice that ChatGPT tends to change its answer when you challenge its response.
     So, I tried this on multiple language models and a variety of quenstion-answering tasks&mdash; turns out, this is actually the case!
     Let me share my findings in this blog post.
 ---